 In the Princeton alumni professional community, Professors make the highest median pay ($134K), though Senior Software Engineers (about $127K), and Research Scientists ($105K) are close competitors.
 Research Associates face rather mediocre compensation — average salaries are actually the lowest at $56K.

 A large number of students head to New York, N.Y. after college.
 The top-paying city popular with Princeton alumni is Boston, Mass., which offers a median salary of $98K.
 For comparison, the lowest-paying city popular with Princeton alumni is Philadelphia, Pa., which offers a median salary of $67K.
 Washington, DC and San Francisco, Calif. are also desirable cities.

 Princeton students with a Master of Business Administration (MBA), Finance can expect to make the most money ($150K on average per year) compared to their fellow graduates.
 A B.A. in Art History offers the lowest median annual financial reward (approximately $38K).

 Project Management is a popular skill among Princeton alumni, with around a sixth of workers reporting using it on the job.
 Competency in People Management translates into above-average pay for former Tigers — they earn 29 percent more than their fellow graduates.
 Also considered top-notch skills are Data Analysis, Microsoft Excel, and Research Analysis.

 Benefits and Perks

-Compensation averages $81K for Johns Hopkins University alumni, making their earnings most comparable to Princeton grads.
+Carnegie Mellon University graduates, who earn around $92K on average, make a similar amount to Princeton grads.
 Other schools similar to Princeton include the University of Pennsylvania, New York University, and Columbia University in the City of New York.